Health-Union/snowshu/docs/source/user_documentation/user_documentation.rst

 >>> snowshu create --incremental snowshu_replica_hamburger-sandwich

 Once completed you'll get the updated replica image with updated relations and the report with details of it.

+The ``latest`` tag is applied by default to reference an image, if no version is present.
+But in case you need to explicitly specify the version of the image, you can include the tag.
+For example, in order to use ``1.0.0`` version of the image:

+>>> snowshu create -i snowshu_replica_hamburger-sandwich:1.0.0

 Using Your Replica
 ------------------